jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 [...s3.normalize()][2];			// "𝒞"
 ```

-**Warning:** Reminder of an earlier warning: constructing and exhausting an iterator each time you want to get at a single character is... very not ideal performance wise.
+**Warning:** Reminder of an earlier warning: constructing and exhausting an iterator each time you want to get at a single character is... very not ideal, performance wise.
 Let's hope we get a built-in and optimized utility for this soon, post-ES6.

 What about a Unicode-aware version of the `charCodeAt(..)` utility?
 ES6 gives us `codePointAt(..)`: